 Every part of the facility starting from the gate up to the insides of the daycare center must scream cleanliness.
 Look forward to the orderliness and friendly environment for the pets.
 The separation of dogs into each group starts in the main area.
 The supplies such as handwashing stations, waste bins, scent diffusers to minimize odor, and cleaning materials must be present readily.

 Clean up materials.
 A dog may mess up and it is a big help if the cleanup materials are available in every corner of the facility.
 The mess must be cleaned and sanitized immediately by the staff.
-These cleaning supplies should be safe and sanitized for everyone including the pet owners that might use it by any chance.
+These cleaning supplies should be safe and sanitized for everyone including the pet owners that might use them by any chance.
 Look for inspection certificates that may be neatly posted at the entrance so there is no need for people to ask.
 It would readily face them to show that they are operating with good records.

 Sound control.
 The equipment and the whole facility must have controlled sound as noise may cause stress to the dogs.
 A sound diffuser may be used to avoid any sound that would freak the dogs out.
 Noise contributes to aggravating stress that other dogs feel at the moment especially the new ones in the facility.

 Segregation.
 Proper separation of areas where they eat, sleep, play, and eliminate their waste must be observed.
 This is to ensure that the given food and water to the dogs are not contaminated with dog wastes.
-It would avoid any illness that might spread through the daycare if there is a room for every activity.
+It would avoid any illness that might spread through the daycare if there is room for every activity.

 - Providing programs that would improve your dog’s skills and well-being